SensingClues/OpenEars/README.md

 Initial documentation at:  [here](https://www.iotforall.com/tensorflow-sound-classification-machine-learning-applications/)

 # Installation
-Fetch a preloaded PI image from: (to be determined) and install as you would a standard stretch image\
+Fetch a preloaded PI image from: https://drive.google.com/open?id=1sxMrxHLQPB092P9lWIoXFkvLKNX6K7Da Download this, extract the zip, en put the image on a SD card (lik eyou would put a stretch image).
+Downloading will take some time, though.
+Be advised, it is just a simple copy of a prefab installation, maybe some additional configuration has to be done.
 **or**\
 Go to the directory installpi of this repository and follow the instructions in INSTALL.md.
 When done, return here.